sarahnguyen7/data-512-homework_2/README.md

 #### Wikipedia API Example Code
 The source data is governed by the [Wikimedia Foundation terms of use](https://foundation.wikimedia.org/wiki/Terms_of_use).
 The datasets created from this project is subject to the same terms, allowing for reuse and redistribution with appropriate attribution.

-#### Liftwing ML Service API
+#### Liftwing ML Service API Example Code
-Wikimedia Foundation (WMF) is implementing a new Machine Learning (ML) service infrastructure that they call [LiftWing](https://wikitech.wikimedia.org/wiki/Machine_Learning/LiftWing).
-This example illustrates how to generate article quality estimates for article revisions using the LiftWing version of [ORES](https://www.mediawiki.org/wiki/ORES).
-The [ORES API documentation](https://ores.wikimedia.org) can be accessed from the main ORES page.
-The [ORES LiftWing documentation](https://wikitech.wikimedia.org/wiki/Machine_Learning/LiftWing/Usage) and [Terms of Use](https://wikitech.wikimedia.org/wiki/Machine_Learning/LiftWing/Usage) can be found in the hyperlinks.
+The Liftwing ML service provides a flexible and scalable API for deploying machine learning models in production.
+All use of the service is governed by the [Liftwing API terms of use]((https://wikitech.wikimedia.org/wiki/Machine_Learning/LiftWing/Usage)).
+Any datasets generated or used by this service are subject to these terms, which allow for reuse and redistribution with proper attribution, where applicable.

 #### Dr. David W. McDonald's Example Code
 This code example was developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 Revision 1.3 - August 16, 2024